Particulars | Background and history

 ⁶ Displacement is kayak + paddler + load.
 Count off the kayak weight to get the load capacity.

 The curve shows the calculated stability with a static load, and therefore of limited use for a real paddler.
 The part of the curve near zero degrees indicates the initial (primary) stability – the steeper the curve, the more stable.
 The part of the curve left of the peak indicates end (secondary) stability – the higher and wider, the safer you feel edging the kayak.
 The position of the peak shows also how much the kayak can be leaned without tipping over.
 The part of the curve to the right of the peak with rapidly decreasing righting moment is almost impossible to take advantage of.
+The other curves show Jack 14, Frej and Njord, which are based on the same hull idea.

 To build the Nimm you will need approx 200 meters of wood strips (20x5 mm) including a margin for waste and one or two mistakes, 9 meters of fiberglass cloth (~160 gr/m2 on 100 cm width).
 The amount of epoxy is difficult to indicate since it depends on how it is used, but 5 kg may be reasonable.
 The figures are for the kayak as designed – if the dimensions are changed, you have to recalculate.